 There’s a century and a half of viticulture in this neighborhood–German settlers first grew grapes here in the mid-19th century.
 It’s also been a center of production for tobacco, hops and apples ever since.
 The latter two are still cultivated here.

 According to Rod Malcolm, founder of Vintage Wine Tours (who deftly guided us around), the top three wines in the area are Pinot Noir, Pinot Gris and Chardonnay.

 “Both Marlborough and Nelson grow the same grapes,” says Malcolm.
 “In both places, the cooler temperature is more suited for white wine so other than Pinot Noir, you’re generally not going to find people growing grapes for reds.”

-The second stop was Kina Beach Vineyards, a boutique vineyard owned by a Swiss family.
+After a brief stop at the Aronui vineyard, which is the only Maori-owned wine-maker in the country, we stopped at Kina Beach Vineyards, a boutique vineyard owned by a Swiss family.
 It has some amazing views of the Tasman Sea and some nifty couples-only accommodations on the property for at NZ$250 per night in a cottage and NZ$400 in a former 1930s era schoolhouse.